 This article originally appeared on VICE France

-Myriame Belmyr is a retired computer scientist who claims she was abducted by aliens in 1987.
-These days, she heads CERO-France, an organization that offers help to people who say they've experienced an extraterrestrial kidnapping—so-called "experiencers."
+Myriame Belmyr is a retired computer scientist, who claims she was abducted by aliens in 1987.
+These days, she heads CERO-France, an organisation that offers help to people who say they've experienced an extraterrestrial kidnapping – so-called "experiencers".

-People who claim to have found themselves paralyzed, floating, and surrounded by little green men communicating via telepathy generally face a lot of skepticism in society.
+People who claim to have found themselves paralysed, floating and surrounded by little green men communicating via telepathy generally face a lot of scepticism in society.
 But Belmyr takes her role seriously.
-The organization has 50 members, who all claim to have been abducted.
+The organisation has 50 members, who all claim to have been abducted.
 She talks to them and coaches them.

 "I've met people in a very severe state of trauma," she tells me.
 "Some have sought help from their GPs and have been on the cusp of being admitted to psychiatric hospitals."
 The first thing Belmyr does when seeing a potential new member, is investigate their claims.
 "We conduct a very in-depth evaluation with every person who claims to have been abducted.
 With a team of psychologists and hypnotherapists we verify all the details that have made a person think they have been taken."